 First-party data refers to any data that you collect from your audience.
 As a publisher, you’ll receive millions of visitors to your site, thousands of email newsletter subscribers, and hundreds of feedback/surveys.
 And, each event and page view generates several data points that you can utilize to target ad campaigns, understand your readers, optimize the site experience, and more.

 For instance, a single page view generates 40 data points.
-Now, imagine how many data points would be generating in a day or in a month.
+Now, imagine how many data points would be generated in a day or in a month.
 The data is exactly what advertisers are looking for while running their campaigns.

 So, it is important to have an efficient strategy to collect, store, and put data into use.
 Let’s start with data collections.
 Shall we?